syl20bnr/spacemacs-elpa-mirror/melpa/thingatpt+-readme.txt

  Load this library after loading the standard GNU file `thingatpt.el'.
 You can put this in your init file (`~/.emacs'):

-   (eval-after-load "thingatpt"
-     '(require 'thingatpt+))
+   (eval-after-load "thingatpt" '(require 'thingatpt+))

  That defines new functions and improved versions of some of the standard thing-at-point functions.
 All such functions have the prefix `tap-', so they are not used by default in any way.

- That does not at all, however, make Emacs use the improved functions.
-Merely loading this library does not change the behavior of thing-at-point features.
+ Requiring library `thingatpt+.el' does not, however, make Emacs use the improved functions.
+Merely loading it does not change the behavior of thing-at-point features.

  If you want functions defined here to be used for calls to